In this post:

 Living with purpose

 72% of the next generation of workers, students, said a job where they can make an impact is important to their happiness.
-The benefit you can bring as an employer to helping your employees find their purpose is undeniable.
+The benefit you can bring as an employer to helping your employees find their purpose and serve their community is undeniable.

 Watch the full webinar here.

-What are the benefits of corporate volunteering to nonprofits and society?
+What are the benefits of corporate volunteer programs to nonprofits and society?

-When partnered well, nonprofits can see massive benefits from corporate volunteering programs.
+When partnered well, nonprofits can see massive benefits from corporate volunteer programs.